Samylms/RecommandationProduits/README.md

 # Recommender System

+Big Data project which aims to offer products to a customer based on his previous purchases.
+We used the "content base" method in order to find products similar to the target user.

 Python application which take any client id in input then give back:

         - at least one gift for the client and an explanation on why this gift was recommended